 A simple formula that businesses should fully understand and embrace can be focused around three important ingredients of customer loyalty, which are need, desire and experience.

 The Need refers to what the consumer really feels is going to solve their problem.
 Desire, on the other hand, refers to brand fit — the idea or feeling that draws the consumer to a brand.
 Finally, Experience refers to the relationship between a brand and a customer which extends beyond the seller-buyer relationship.

 So where do mobile apps fit in this formula?

-Unlike desktop and laptop computers, mobile devices and the apps inside them give today’s consumers a more personal and experiential relationship with the brands they are loyal to.
-This has much to do with the fact that we are getting more and more used to being always connected and not wanting to miss out on what may be happening right now.
+Unlike desktop and laptop computers, mobile devices (and the apps inside them) give today's consumers a more personal and experiential relationship with the brands they are loyal to.
+This has much to do with the fact that we've gradually become addicted to always being connected and not wanting to miss out on what may be happening right now.